 The Law School Public Service Program (LSPSP)

 The Law School Public Service Program (LSPSP) is a collaborative effort of MJF, the Minnesota law schools, the Minnesota State Bar Association (MSBA), and legal service providers throughout Minnesota, to promote an ethic of public service in Minnesota law students and to increase the availability of legal services to Minnesota’s low-income populations.

 Pro Bono Service

 All Minnesota law schools encourage their students to perform at least fifty hours of pro bono legal work during law school.
 To facilitate this pro bono work, MJF matches interested law students with volunteer opportunities in the Twin Cities metro area and in Greater Minnesota.
-Volunteer opportunities are available with varying time commitments in a wide variety of legal subject areas, and there are in-person and remote (or hybrid) opportunities to get involved.
+Volunteer opportunities are available with varying time commitments in a wide variety of legal subject areas, and there are in-person, remote, and hybrid opportunities to get involved.

 What does the Program offer to students?